omni1504/aws-codeartifact-python-proxy/README.md

 3. The container exposes on port 5000, you can then use this container to pull packages from CodeArtifact.

 4a.
-[Not using ECS] To run using docker-compose, do:
+[Not deploying on Amazon ECS, using locally] To run using docker-compose, do:

 ```
 $ docker-compose up --build
 ```
 Once application runs, make GET request to the service as described below

 4b.
-If using Cloudformation template, procedure is the following:
+[IaC-based Amazon ECS Deployment] If using Cloudformation template, procedure is the following:
 - Run ecr-repo.yml to create ECR repository for container
 - Build and then push container to ECR;
 - Create SSM Parameter Store SecureString for HTTP Auth Credentials (see above)